pravinadar/video-upload-and-stream/ReadMe.md

    - Based on the Ingress rules, it determines where to route the request:
      - Requests to the root path `/` are sent to the frontend service.
      - Requests to paths starting with `/api/` are sent to the backend service.
-   - For API requests, the Ingress controller's rewrite rules (using the annotation `nginx.ingress.kubernetes.io/rewrite-target: /$1`) strip the `/api/` prefix before forwarding to the backend service.
-This means a request to `/api/upload/files` is rewritten to `/upload/files` when it reaches the backend.

 3. **Service Resolution**:
    - The Kubernetes service discovery system directs the traffic to the appropriate pods.